farmdawgnation/kafka-detective/docs/offline/Combined+Pages.md

 You can write extensions in Scala 2.12 or in Java.
 Below are code snippets for adding `detective-api` to various build systems.

-> As of the time of this writing, detective-api isn't yet available on Maven Central.
-You can download the JAR from the [release notes](https://github.com/farmdawgnation/kafka-detective/releases/tag/0.7.1).

 #### SBT

 ```